Congratulations on your offer to study at the University of Salford!

 Take a tour in the video below - from our university to Manchester city centre and beyond - discovering all the best spots our neighbourhood has to offer along the way.

-Get a Scholarship
+Get a scholarship

 As an offer holder, you may be eligible for one of our scholarships to get a discount on your tuition fees.
 We have a range of automatic merit-based scholarships and if you are eligible for one of these, it will be included in your offer letter.
 So remember to check your offer letter carefully.

-Paying your fees and deposit
+Paying your tuition fees

 Accommodation

-Meet the Team
+Meet the team

 Scroll through the videos below to meet some of our friendly support teams on campus, from our sports centre staff to our accommodation providers and security team.